 Since the size of the netExposure array is now different to the size of the source arrays, this introduces indirect memory access.
 As discussed, indirect references can have a negative impact on efficiency of vectorization.
 We examined two options for combating this problem:

-- Copy into properly aligned arrays.
+a.
+Copy into properly aligned arrays.
 Then all operations become matrix addition or Hadamard product.

 b.
 Rely on improved scatter/gather produced by compiler auto-vectorization.